CringyBoiii/Application-Of-Whisper-and-Selenium-for-EAE/README.md

-Codes Under Mic.py have been adapted from https://github.com/mallorbc/whisper_mic
+Codes under Mic.py have been adapted from https://github.com/mallorbc/whisper_mic

 A virtual environment has to be set up in order for the program to run functionall